LazaUK/AzureML-FeatureStore-CLI/README.md

 # Azure Machine Learning - Feature Store (CLI Setup)

-**_Feature Store_** in Azure Machine Learning (Azure ML) is a centralised repository for storing, managing and retrieving features used by ML models.
-It simplifies feature engineering through scalable and efficient way to reuse features across multiple projects.
+Ready to boost your machine learning projects?
+Azure Machine Learning (Azure ML) offers a centralised repository called _**Feature Store**_ to simplify feature engineering.
+It lets you store, manage and efficiently reuse features across projects, saving time and efforts.

-This tutorial will explain how to setup online and offline feature stores in Azure ML, using Azure command-line interface (Az CLI).
-Online materialisation is enabled by in-memory key/value management in _Azure Redis Cache_, while offline materialisation utilises _ADLS Gen2_ (Azure Data Lake Storage - 2nd Generation) account.
+This guide will show you how to set up an Azure ML Feature Store with online and offline materialisation using the **Azure CLI** (Az CLI).
+Online store is powered by in-memory capacity of _Azure Redis Cache_, while offline store utilises 2nd generation of Azure Data Lake Store (_ADLS Gen2_).

+Here's what you'll need:
+- An Azure subscription,
+- Az CLI installed (we'll cover its extension installation in the first step).

 ## Table of contents:
 - [Step 1: Installing Az CLI's ML extension](https://github.com/LazaUK/AzureML-FeatureStore-CLI#step-1-installing-az-clis-ml-extension)